maciejmiklas/led-display/README.md

 The *paint(...)* method updates internal buffer, in order to send content of this buffer to MAX chips you have to call *flush()*.
 The idea behind is to give you possibility to display few bitmaps on the display and after that paint the result.
 You can program few independent routines, that will update different part of the display and flush all changes at once.

 Communication with MAX chips is not very fast and sending content of the whole display with every *flush()* is time consuming.
 You might be able to speed up this process by enabling double buffering (set *DEOUBLE_BUFFER* in *Display.h* to true).
 In this case *flush()* method will send only bytes that have changed, so you can call *flush()* with every loop and do not have to worry about loosing performance.
 The only drawback is increased usage of RAM: we are creating 2D array that allocates 8 bytes per each LED Kit plus few pointers that are usually required to maintain arrays.

-However 2D arrays in this project are well optimized (hopefully), because in order to create dynamic 2D array, we are creating actually 2 arrays with calculated offset (see: *alloc2DArray8(....)* in *Util.h*).
+2D arrays in this project are optimized (hopefully), because in order to create dynamic 2D array, we are creating actually 2 arrays with calculated offset (see: *alloc2DArray8(....)* in *Util.h*).

 # Examples
 # Requires Libs
-Examples are using ArdLogger, so you have to import this lib into our Arduino IDE.
+Examples are using *ArdLog*, so you have to import this lib into our Arduino IDE.
 Here are instructions: https://github.com/maciejmiklas/ArdLog

 ## Simple Bitmap
+In this example we will display simple static bitmap with 8x8 pixels:
 <img src="/doc/img/dispV.jpg" width="300px"/>

-Here is the Arduino sketch: [SimpleBitmat](/examples/SimpleBitmat/SimpleBitmat.ino), now let's discuss it:
+Here is the Arduino sketch: [SimpleBitmat](/examples/SimpleBitmat/SimpleBitmat.ino), now lest go over it:

 First we have to create data that can hold out bitmap - it will have 3x2 bytes.
 This gives us up to 3 lines and 16 horizontal pixels.
-But the size of out bitmap is
-9x3 pixels and this will be also size of the painted rectangle.
+But the size of out bitmap is 8x8 pixels and this will be also size of the painted rectangle.
 It should be as small as possible, so that you can place another bitmap next to it.
-The display will obviously only paint the rectangle and not whole *data* array.
+The display will obviously only paint the rectangle given by width/height and not whole *data* array.
+This is normal, that data array can hold more pixels than accrual size of out bitmap, because size of data is a multiplication o 8.

 ``` cpp
 void setup() {